-Infrabel does not offer a rolling stock inspection service as referred to in RSEIF 4.3 - The inspection of trains.
+Infrabel does not offer a rolling stock inspection service.
 For this service, applicants are invited to contact the "entities in charge of maintenance of rail vehicles" (EMC) (see appendix F.5)

 5.5.4 Ticketing services in passenger stations

 Infrabel does not operate any services related to ticket sales at passenger stations.